Anxiety Over OPEC Cuts Weighs on Oil

-LONDON – Oil prices fell Tuesday morning amid market jitters over whether--and for how long--OPEC and Russia will agree to extend their deal to curb crude production when they convene later this week.
+Oil prices edged lower Tuesday morning amid market jitters over whether -- and for how long -- OPEC and Russia will agree to extend their deal to curb crude production when they convene later this week.

 Continue Reading Below